-As soon as we took a bite, the rich green tea flavor ruled all our senses.
-The strong matcha infused flavor spread in the mouth.
-Instead of the bitterness associated with matcha, it had the sophisticated taste of a high-quality ingredient.
+As soon as we took a bite, the rich green tea overwhelmed us.
+This matcha-infused gelato is filled with a deep, refined tea flavor.
+Instead of the bitterness associated with matcha, it had the sophisticated taste of high-quality green tea powder.

-We also tried No.1, which was a lot more refreshing.
-Some people find No. 7 to be a bit too rich.
+We also tried No.1, which was much lighter and refreshing.
+Some people find No. 7 to be a bit too rich and too much matcha.
 We hope you can find the flavor that matches your taste.

 You can choose to have a single or a double scoop in a cup or a cone.
-The single size goes from 340 to 550 yen, while the double one costs from 440 to 650 yen, depending on the degree of richness.
+The prices range according to the flavor you choose.

-We would like to recommend ordering a double scoop with the combination of No. 7 and hojicha gelato or genmaicha gelato.
-The taste will be new and fresh.
-We encourage you to try various flavors and discover your favorite combination.
+We recommend ordering a double scoop with the combination of No. 7 and hojicha gelato or genmaicha gelato.
+The taste will is new and fresh.
+Be sure to try different flavors to discover your favorite combination.

-This matcha gelato has become very popular these days, resulting in lines of customers at the store (as of January 2016).
-During rush hours, they might hand out numbered tickets.
-Please be considerate towards other customers and offer your table once you are done eating.
+Suzukien's matcha gelato is very popular, and there are often lines of customers going outside of the store.
+During rush hours, employees might hand out numbered tickets that they will call.
+Please be considerate towards other customers and wait your turn to order.